tmansuy/HorizonReportsDeveloperDocs/_docs/plugins/index.md

 * *Calculated fields*.
 You may have a [calculated field]({% link _docs/studio/datadictionary/creating-a-calc-field.md %}) for which a simple expression won't suffice.
 For example, suppose the commission for a sale is set to a sliding scale, so higher sales amounts receive a higher commission percentage.
 In this case, you may have to use a control structure such as a switch statement to determine the amount.
 The code for this goes into a function plugin called from the [Expression]({% link _docs/studio/datadictionary/field-properties.md %}) property of the field.

-There are several different types of plugins in Stonefield Query:
+There are several different types of plugins in Horizon Reports:

 * [Application]({% link _docs/plugins/application/index.md %}): these plugins are called from various places in the report writer.
 For example, after Horizon Reports has finished its startup task, the AfterSetup method of an application plugin is called.